nrrb/tao-te-ching/25_imagining_mystery/README.md

 the Way follows what is.

-UKLG: I’d like to call the “something” of the first line a lump -- an unshaped, undifferentiated lump, chaos, before the Word, before Form, before Change.
+> **Note** UKLG: I’d like to call the “something” of the first line a lump -- an unshaped, undifferentiated lump, chaos, before the Word, before Form, before Change.
 Inside it is time, space, everything; in the womb of the Way.
     The last words of the chapter, tzu jan, I render as “what is.”
 I was tempted to say, “The Way follows itself,” because the Way is the way things are; but that would reduce the significance of the words.
 They remind us not to see the Way as a sovereignty or a domination, all creative, all yang.
 The Way itself is a follower.
 Though it is before everything, it follows what is.